-Julia has over 20 years’ experience working in the education sector as a specialist and advisory teacher for SEN and mental health, as well as a Local Authority Coordinator leading on educational projects and community learning in the public, private and voluntary sectors and freelance writer.
-She is a specialist teacher for children with dyslexia, and was previously an advisory teacher for children with mental health problems.
-Julia currently work with children with medical and health needs, including those with mental health issues.
+Julia has over 30 years’ experience working in the education sector as a specialist and advisory teacher for SEND and mental health.
+Previously a Local Authority Coordinator leading on educational projects and community learning in the public, private and voluntary sectors and freelance writer.
+She is a specialist teacher for children with dyslexia and an Advisory Teacher for children with mental health issues and medical and health needs.

 “There is nothing either good or bad, but thinking makes it so” - William Shakespeare

 At some point in our lives most of us, for one reason or another, will suffer from anxiety, which affects our ability to function as we usually would.
 For some young people, anxiety-based problems can be long term, debilitating and leaving them in need of outside intervention.
 The National Institute for Clinical Excellence (2012) estimates that as many as one in 33 children and one in eight adolescents are suffering from depression at any one time.
 Young people often find it helpful to talk through problems with a friend or family member, but sometimes talking to a trained professional may be a more appropriate course of action.

 The rise in numbers of children and young people suffering from mental health conditions has risen sharply in the last few years.
 One of the reasons for this is that mental health is more widely and openly talked about, but also that there is also greater recognition and diagnosis.